fsrodriguezm/IT306Project/README.md

 You use this command to upload(pushing) all the the data from your computer to the github repository

 If you made a change and want to add them to the project:
-Before you do this you need to have the latest version of the project downloaded first.
+Before you do this you need to have the latest version of the project downloaded first(git pull).
 If you don’t do that you will get an error.
 - git add . (don’t forget the dot)
 - git commit –m “comment the changes you did”
 - git push